deepwell/meteor-raven/README.md

 Raven
 ============

 Raven/Sentry integration for Meteor.
 Includes raven-js for frontend logging and raven for backend logging.

-Provides consolidated logging to Raven/Sentry from both the client and the server.
+Provides consolidated error logging to Raven/Sentry from both the client and the server.

 This package is MIT Licensed.
 Do whatever you like with it but any responsibility for doing so is your own.